Employee Management Software: A Comprehensive Guide

 Performance evaluation tools

 Performance management features help businesses set goals, track progress, and conduct employee reviews.
-Many platforms also incorporate feedback tools and analytics to identify trends in employee performance and engagement.
+Many platforms also incorporate feedback tools and analytics to identify trends in employee performance and engagement, which is vital given that fully remote workers are globally the most likely to be engaged at 31% compared to their hybrid or on-site counterparts.

 Document management features